SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

      wm_quality_control_tractography.py ./FiberClustering/OutlierRemovedClusters/example-UKF-data_reg_outlier_removed/ ./QC-FiberCluster-Outlier-Removed
      ```

-      - A new folder “QC-FiberCluster-Outlier-Removed” is generated.
-Clicking on one of the HTML files, e.g. “view_left.html”, will open your browser to show all fiber clusters (as displayed below).
-Then, clicking on one of the displayed cluster images, e.g., cluster_00004, will open another webpage to show this cluster from 6 different views (as displayed below).
+      - A new folder “_QC-FiberCluster-Outlier-Removed_” is generated.
+Clicking on one of the HTML files, e.g. “_view_left.html_”, will open your browser to show all fiber clusters (as displayed below).
+Then, clicking on one of the displayed cluster images, e.g., _cluster_00004_, will open another webpage to show this cluster from 6 different views (as displayed below).
 Comparing the initial fiber clustering results (shown in 5.3) of cluster_0004, outlier fibers have been removed.

           ![test image](../wma_small.jpg)

+## 5. Transform fiber clusters and separate into left/right/commissural

+This step 1) assesses the fiber hemispheric location (left, right or commissural) of each fiber cluster in the ORG atlas space, 2) transforms the fiber clusters back to the input tractography space, and 3) separates the transformed clusters into left, right and commissural tracts.

-   - Fiber hemisphere location assessment using “wm_assess_cluster_location_by_hemisphere.py”
+   - Fiber hemisphere location assessment using “**_wm_assess_cluster_location_by_hemisphere.py_**”

      This script assess the hemispheric location (left, right or commissural) of each fiber in each fiber cluster.
-Each cluster (the vtp file) is updated by adding additional information about hemisphere location, which will be used to separate the clusters after transforming them back to the input tractography space (step 6).
+Each cluster (the vtp file) is updated by adding additional information about hemisphere location, which will be used to separate the clusters after transforming them back to the input tractography space.
 From your terminal, type the following command:

      ```
      wm_assess_cluster_location_by_hemisphere.py ./FiberClustering/OutlierRemovedClusters/example-UKF-data_reg_outlier_removed/ -clusterLocationFile ./ORG-Atlases-1.1.1/ORG-800FC-100HCP/cluster_hemisphere_location.txt
      ```
         > **_Note_**: ```-clusterLocationFile``` is used to specify a file that defines the cluster hemisphere location in the ORG atlas.
 Each atlas cluster is assigned either hemispheric or commissural.
 This file guides the assessment of hemisphere location of each fiber in the computed fiber clusters.

       - A log file “_OutlierRemovedClusters/sample_UKF_HCP_reg_outlier_removed/cluster_location_by_hemisphere.log_” is generated.
-Opening this log file using a text editor will show a message “<wm_assess_cluster_location_by_hemisphere.py> Done!!!”.
+Opening this log file using a text editor will show a message “**<wm_assess_cluster_location_by_hemisphere.py> Done!!!**”.

-## 5. Transform fiber clusters and separate into left/right/commissural

-This step transforms the obtained fiber clusters (in the ORG atlas space) back to the input tractography space, and it separates the transformed clusters into left, right and commissural tracts.

-   - Run cluster transform using “wm_harden_transform.py”
+   - Run cluster transform using “**_wm_harden_transform.py_**”

      This script applies the inverse transformation matrix (a .tfm file) computed in tractography registration (step 4) to the fiber cluster files.
 3D Slicer is needed to do the transform.
 From your terminal, type the following command: